Discursive Voter Models on the Supercritical Scale-Free Network: Markov Chains

 \begin{lemma} In the above construction, the largest component of $\sG_5 \setminus \sG_3$ has size $O_{\mathbb{P}}\left( \log^3 N \right)$. \end{lemma}

 \begin{proof} Each of these components is a tree by construction, and each gains exactly one edge from the construction of $\sG_4$.

-Afterwards, we complete the exploration by the thinned Galton-Watson exploration of \cite[Section 5.1]{fernley2019voter} where as we explore new vertices we only have more labels to thin from the future exploration.
-Hence, we can stochastically contain every pendant tree in trees with just labels in $\sC_4$ thinned (these trees are then i.i.d.).
+Afterwards, we complete the exploration by the thinned Galton-Watson exploration of Lemma \ref{lemma_tree_exploration} where as we explore new vertices we only have more labels to thin from the future exploration.
+Hence, we can simplify the exploration by stochastically containing every pendant tree in a tree with just labels in $\sC_4$ thinned (these trees are then i.i.d.).

 To be clear, we explore such a tree in the following way.
 Generate a random label $M \in [N]$ with $\mathbb{P}(M=k) \propto k^{-\gamma}$, the effective weight is then only positive if $M \notin \sC_4$ and so is the following function of $M$: